 James Flanagan - James is honored to be a company member at The Hub.
 Stage credits include productions at Woolly Mammoth, Theatre J, Studio Theatre, Rep Stage, Everyman Theatre, New York Theatre Workshop, Taffety Punk's Bootleg Shakespeare, Longacre Lea Productions, Quotidian Theatre, Perseverance Theatre Alaska, Baltimore Shakespeare Festival, Chesapeake Shakespeare Co., Maryland Shakespeare Festival, VSA Arts, The Kennedy Center TYA, and others.
 He received his training at Towson University.

-Chris Stinson - Chris is so honored to be a part of The Hub Theatre family as a company member.
-His previous work with the Hub was in the Spring 2013 production of A Man, His Wife, and His Hat; playing the role of "Golem".
-Other D.C. area stage credits include: The Iceman Cometh (Quotidian Theatre); We Tiresias (Best Drama: Capital Fringe '12 / Best Local Play: Washington City Paper '13) ; A Clockwork Orange (Scena Theatre); Parfumerie (1st Stage Theatre); To Kill a Mockingbird (The Theatre Lab) and several readings at the Hub Theatre's Play Fest, and the Kennedy Center's Page-to-Stage Festival.
+Chris Stinson - Chris is a proud company member and so happy to be part of The Hub Theatre family.
+He has appeared in The Hub's productions of Abominable (Sam), Failure: A Love Story (John N.), and A Man, His Wife and His Hat (Golem).
+Other DC area credits include: Pen (Washington Stage Guild); The Iceman Cometh (Quotidian Theatre); A Clockwork Orange (Scena Theatre); We Tiresias (Forum Theatre) *Best Local Play: Washington City Paper '13*; Parfumerie (1st Stage); To Kill a Mockingbird (The Theatre Lab) and several readings at The Hub Theatre's Play Fest, and the Kennedy Center's Page-to-Stage Festival.
+Film/TV: Dinner with the Alchemist; Roommates (Arizona In'tl FF); The Closet (DC 48-Hour FF); Southern Fried Homicide (Investigation Discovery) and House of Cards.
 Chris is a graduate of Penn State University. www.chrisstinsonactor.com

-Maria Vetsch - Maria Vetsch began costuming shows upon graduating from California State University, Long Beach, CA in 1990 with a degree in Clothing and Textile Design.
-Her career started with costuming entertainment shows for the Walt Disney Company in Anaheim, CA. While working for Disney, she taught Costume History at Orange Coast College in Costa Mesa, CA. Maria also costumed for Irvine Valley College Theatrefaire for Children and the Brea Theatre League.
-Her husband’s career brought her to VA where she began costuming for Fairfax County’s Westfield High School Theatre Program.
-She both designed and taught costume production, setup and maintenance for numerous plays from 2002 until 2010.
+Maria Vetsch - Maria began costuming shows upon graduating from California State University, Long Beach, CA in 1990 with a degree in Clothing and Textile Design.
+Her career began with costuming entertainment shows for both stage and film for the Walt Disney Company in Anaheim, CA. While working for Disney, she taught Costume History at Orange Coast College in Costa Mesa, CA. Maria also costumed for Irvine Valley College Theatrefaire for Children and the Brea Theatre League.
+Her husband’s career brought her to VA where she designed and taught costume production, setup and maintenance for numerous shows from 2002 until 2010 for the Fairfax County Public School Theatre Program.
 Maria has also costumed shows for the Keegan Theatre.
-She currently creates award winning dance costumes in northern Virginia.
 She has designed costumes for The Hub Theatre since its premiere show of Trunks in 2008.